-Stage Which Parameter Where How/Monitoring Equipment Monitoring /Reporting Time/Frequency Why Cost Drilling noncompliance terminated before the environmental impact begins.
+Stage Which Parameter Where How/Monitoring Equipment Monitoring /Reporting Time/Frequency Why Cost Responsibility before the environmental impact begins.
 Exploration (Drilling) Drilling Mud Drilling Location Mud-pit Analysis of Reports will be checked.
 Check Whether the treatment tanks are working properly Check whether a foreign substance (packaging etc.) has fallen into a mud pit.
 Check whether the edges of the fence around the mud-pit are correctly (no opening should be formed at the bottom).
 Check whether there is leakage caused by mud-pit.
 Check whether there are leaks in the treatment tanks.
 Daily Effluent Management Plan will be checked before work starts.
 Effluent Management Plan will be checked before work starts.
 It will be prepared specifically for the site by the Drilling Contractor before site mobilization in line with the principles set out in this document.
 Management of drilling muds should be done carefully.
-In an unfavorable situation, immediate action should be taken and noncompliance terminated before the environmental impact begins Included in Project Cost Land Preparation & Exploration (Drilling) Contamination of Surface and Groundwater Nearest surface water sources and groundwater sources Water samples will be taken from groundwater and surface water and analyzed by licensed laboratories.
+In an unfavorable situation, immediate action should be taken and noncompliance terminated before the environmental impact begins Included in Project Cost Site Manager of Contractor with support from Environmental Manager Land Preparation & Exploration (Drilling) Contamination of Surface and Groundwater Nearest surface water sources and groundwater sources Water samples will be taken from groundwater and surface water and analyzed by licensed laboratories.
 Then the results will be compared with the baseline measurements taken before mobilization.
 The samples will be taken from the nearest surface waters (intermittent stream) and groundwater (water well).
 Once a Month In an unfavorable situation, immediate action should be taken and noncompliance terminated before the environmental impact begins.
-Included in Project Cost Emissions Exploration Land Preparation & Drilling Dust Emissions Nearest agricultural land and sensitive structure Field observations Field inspections Control of grievance mechanism records related to dust complaints Daily: at the excavation of the mud pit and at the early stages of drilling (when the drilling starts), in case of a complaint Dust Emissions can quickly cause discomfort in the environment.
+Included in Project Cost Site Manager of Contractor with support from Environmental Manager Emissions Exploration Land Preparation & Drilling Dust Emissions Nearest agricultural land and sensitive structure Field observations Field inspections Control of grievance mechanism records related to dust complaints Daily: at the excavation of the mud pit and at the early stages of drilling (when the drilling starts), in case of a complaint Dust Emissions can quickly cause discomfort in the environment.
 There are also agricultural lands near the location.
 It is necessary to monitor and take precautions before emission formation occurs.
-Included in Project Cost Drilling Greenhouse Gases and Other Geothermal Gasses Drilling Location Visual controls of maintenance and monitoring devices (detectors) The concentration value of gases will be read and it will be recorded in the monitoring documents Hourly for geothermal gases, monthly for Greenhouse Gases Gases can be toxic.
+Included in Project Cost Site Manager of Contractor with support from Environmental Manager Drilling Greenhouse Gases and Other Geothermal Gasses Drilling Location Visual controls of maintenance and monitoring devices (detectors) The concentration value of gases will be read and it will be recorded in the monitoring documents Hourly for geothermal gases, monthly for Greenhouse Gases Gases can be toxic.
 Immediate action and monitoring are necessary.
-Included in Project Cost Exploration Land Preparation & Drilling Exhaust Emissions Around the drilling location and transportatio n routes, around settlements Maintenance and inspection documents of vehicles will be checked.
+Included in Project Cost Site Manager of Contractor with support from Environmental Manager Exploration Land Preparation & Drilling Exhaust Emissions Around the drilling location and transportatio n routes, around settlements Maintenance and inspection documents of vehicles will be checked.
 The exhaust gas emission measurement documents will be checked.
 The emission stamps of the vehicles will be checked.
 At the early stage of the operations Exhaust emissions, besides other pollutants, cause immediate and direct effective toxicity as well as pollutant effects.
 Care must be taken and precautions should be taken before it occurs.
-Included in Project Cost Exploration Land Preparation & Noise The closest sensitive structure (home) and Control of complaints mechanism related to noise complaints.
+Included in Project Cost Site Manager of Contractor with support from Environmental Manager Exploration Land Preparation & Drilling Noise The closest sensitive structure (home) and Control of complaints mechanism related to noise complaints.
 Measurements will be done with Noise Measurements Equipment for five minutes at defined places by In case of a complaint Noise is socially uncomfortable and is harmful to health, depending on the duration of exposure.
-Included in Project Cost
+Included in Project Cost Site Manager of Contractor with support from Environmental Manager